-Audits result in a rating against each of the seven sections of our Sustainable and Responsible Sourcing programme.
-If the result is below 'acceptable' (scoring less than 40%), an obligatory improvement programme is devised.
-Major non conformities need to be addressed within two weeks and resolved within six months.
-Minor non conformities need to be solved within 12 months during a surveillance audit.
+Audits result in a rating against each of the six sections of our Sustainable and Responsible Sourcing programme.
+If the result is below 'expected performance' (scoring less than 60%), an obligatory improvement programme is devised.

 Failure to commit to the improvement action list may, ultimately, lead to termination of the business relationship.